Mathnerd314/stroscot/docs/Commentary/TermRewriting.rst

 A perpetual strategy is the opposite of normalizing - if any strategy diverges, then perpetual strategy diverges.
 Leftmost-innermost is close to the strategies commonly used in strict languages and is perpetual.
 With a perpetual strategy inlining etc. hold only if reduction of the expression terminates, i.e. one must keep track of termination properties.
 A perpetual strategy gives the wrong behavior for if-then-else and short-circuit functions, so strict languages special-case these to ensure they don't cause nontermination.
 Perpetual strategies are antagonistic, "I'll crash your program if I can".

-A hypernormalizing strategy is a strategy that is normalizing even if arbitrary reduction steps are taken before and after steps of the strategy.
-Leftmost outermost for lambda calculus (the basis of lazy evaluation) is hypernormalizing.
-But for TRSs LO is only normalizing for left-normal TRSs, where variables do not precede function symbols in the left-hand sides of the rewrite rule.
-A better strategy is outermost fair (ensuring each outermost redex will eventually be evaluated- the simplest example is parallel outermost) - it's (hyper)normalizing for critical pair TRSs,, which include weakly orthogonal TRSs. :cite:`hirokawaStrategiesDecreasinglyConfluent`

 Equality and left-linearity
 ===========================